 This is utilized while using bitumen as a binder for road construction.
 Softening point value gives the temperature at which the bitumen should be heated before using it for pavement construction.

 If the climatic temperature exceeds the softening point, the bitumen used as binder starts to melt and the pavement becomes sticky.

 Important Terms related to Softening Point Bitumen Test

 Softening Point: It is the degree of temperature at which a solid substance starts to convert into a liquid state under certain specific conditions.

 Alternatively, the softening point test determines the temperature at which the bitumen attains a particular degree of softening under specified conditions.

-In case of bitumen, the softening is the temperature at which the steel ball passes through the bitumen specimen kept in a ball and travels the height of 2.5 centimetres when heated under water in the specified conditions.
+In the case of bitumen, the softening is the temperature at which the steel ball passes through the bitumen specimen kept in a ball and travels the height of 2.5 centimeters when heated underwater in the specified conditions.

 apparatus used in ring and ball test of bitumen,